darrylcauldwell/darrylcauldwell.github.io/_posts/2017-05-15-python-vsphere.markdown

 nsx_controllers
 ```

 When it comes to putting and posting information getting the formatting right can be a challenge.
 To this end with the library it is possible to create a template python dictionary using extract_resource_body_example.
-Once we have this we can display the output structure and substitute into template.
+Once we have this we can display the output structure but more usefully we can also substitute values into the template.

 ```python
 new_ls = nsx_manager_session.extract_resource_body_example('logicalSwitches', 'create')